Cluj Napoca

 The Botanical Garden

-The Botanical Garden – founded in 1920 by the professor of the same name, and located at 42 Republicii Street, it is a landmark both for tourism and science in the city.
-Covering an area of almost 14 hectares, it houses over 10,000 plant species from around the world, organized into various thematic sectors.
+Founded in 1920 by the professor of the same name, and located at 42 Republicii Street, it is a landmark both for tourism and science in the city.
+Covering an area of almost 14 hectares, it houses over 10,000 plant species from around the world, organised into various thematic sectors.
 Among its attractions are the Japanese Garden, with a stream and a traditional house, and the Roman Garden, with archaeological remains and a statue of the goddess Ceres.
 It is an important tourist destination and a didactic and scientific space of Babeș-Bolyai University, being listed on the historical monuments list of Cluj County.

 Cluj_Grădina Botanică